microBlock-IDE/MicroUploader/README.md

 **executable file have only Windows x64 and Ubuntu x64 and mac OS x64**

->For macOS and Ubuntu needs chmod 755 for esptool/esptool (for mac OS) , esptool/esptool-ubuntu-x64 (for Ubuntu)

 >For Ubuntu needs run via sudo

 ### Use Python file